karheinz/jQuery-EffectQueue/README.md

     queue.enqueue( -> effect8() )
     queue.enqueue( -> effect9() )

-    # Flush the queue and add a callback.
+    # Flush the queue and alert when all effects were executed.
     queue.flush().then( -> alert "Over!" )